Gout

 What causes gout?

-• Obesity and metabolism: Insulin resistance can increase uric acid retention
+Obesity and metabolism: insulin resistance reduces renal uric acid excretion and increases production.

 How do you detect gout?

-Elfcare’s blood tests for gout include uric acid and kidney function markers, giving you an early view of your risk.
+Elfcare’s blood tests for gout include uric acid and kidney function markers, giving you an early view of your risk while our full body MRI covers joints including the knees and spine, where gout can manifest, and targeted joint MRI is also available if specific joint assessment is needed.

 Why early detection matters